Last Update: 2/4/19

 What Should You Do?

-A good piece of advice if you have been hurt at a Florida hotel due to its negligent safety or security, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you have been hurt at a Florida hotel due to its negligent safety or security, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including how most insurance companies respond to these claims and the type of evidence needed to prove a claim.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.